bomonike/bomonike.github.io/mondrian-gen.md

 That artpiece on my wall is a reminder thatAI generation is not "deterministic", meaning that every time I run the program with the same prompt, a different image is generated.

-> It's a reminder to me that AI does not natively respect rules.

 So I had that first image framed and hanging among on my wall as the basis for comparing others generated.
 I used a frame similar to another real Mondrian paining:

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1736178566/mondrian.29-compnum3-268x266_hceym9.png"><img width="300" alt="mondrian.29-compnum3-268x266.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1736178566/mondrian.29-compnum3-268x266_hceym9.png" /></a>